Saumya-Gupta-26/Making-r-place-pixel-art/README.md

 # Making-r-place-pixel-art
-Python script to generate an image
+Python script to generate a pixel image